saturnlighting/literature-review/README.md

 Fotios and Castleton (2017) provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
 However, they focus only on cycling and in the UK.

+Fotios, S., Unwin, J., Farrall, S. also wrte a review on rpad lighting and pedestrian reassurance (Road lighting and pedestrian reassurance after dark: A review).

+Mention the rest of reviews included in the search.

 This paper aims to review international research on the intersection between active travel and road lighting.